mrhimanshuydv03/Himanshu/Docsify.md

 apt: Stands for "Advanced Package Tool."
 It is a package management system used in Ubuntu for installing, updating, and removing software packages.

-update, it instructs the package management system to update its information about available software packages.
+update: it instructs the package management system to update its information about available software packages.
 ```
 vboxuser@Hunny:~$ su
 Password: